dashpay/dash-roadmap/README.md

 ## 12.2 - DashDrive (March 2017)
 - add layer in sentinel to pull register data from governance objects and delete it out of network memory, then signal outerstorage
-- add file storage system for caching outerstorage system (dashdrive)
+- add file storage system for caching outer-storage system (dashdrive)

 ## 12.3 - DAPI / Evo-Alpha (web-based) (Jan 2018)
 - login to personal server from dash.org using username and password